Welcome to Limitr

 How it works

-The policy runs inside your application via WebAssembly.
+The event-driven policy runs locally inside your application via WebAssembly.
 There is no remote enforcement API.
 Every allow(), increment(), and check() executes in-process, in microseconds — before cost is incurred, and before any network call is made.

 // Enforce a limit